 Native Universe: Indigenous Voice in Science Museums is a full-Scale Development Project designed to build institutional capacity in leadership and practice among science museums in order to increase public understanding of environmental change and the human relationship to nature from indigenous perspectives, while also providing access to science as practiced in the established scientific community.
-Through close partnerships with the Arizona-Sonora Desert Museum, the Museum
+Science Museum in Durango, and the Oregon Museum of Science and Industry,

-Through a series of intensive long-term residencies at three Case Study Museums, project investigators will work with museum staff and volunteers, indigenous communities, and informal learning researchers to understand how cultural perspectives impact science learning about environmental change.
-The project will document the extent to which it is possible to transform institutional culture and museum learning opportunities to incorporate indigenous voice in a deep and sustained way.
+Through a series of intensive long-term residencies at three Case Study Museums, project investigators are working with museum staff and volunteers, indigenous communities, and informal learning researchers to understand how cultural perspectives impact science learning about environmental change.
+The project is documenting the extent to which it is possible to transform institutional culture and museum learning opportunities to incorporate indigenous voice in a deep and sustained way.

-Research to deepen our knowledge of how science museums can engage visitors in discourse around environmental change through cross-cultural perspectives will address overarching questions of interest to the ISE field.
+Research to deepen our knowledge of how science museums can engage visitors in discourse around environmental change through cross-cultural perspectives is addressing overarching questions of interest to the ISE field.

-Collaborators include the Indigenous Education Institute (IEI)-a nonprofit directed by Native leaders dedicated to the preservation and contemporary application of indigenous knowledge to science; 'Imiloa Astronomy Center, University of Hawai'i, Hilo ('Imiloa)-a pioneer in addressing cultural relevance to science at the institutional level; and the Center for Science Education, U.C.
+Collaborators include the Indigenous Education Institute (IEI)-a nonprofit directed by Native leaders dedicated to the preservation and contemporary application of indigenous knowledge to science; 'Imiloa Astronomy Center, University of Hawai'i, Hilo ('Imiloa)-a pioneer in addressing cultural relevance to science at the institutional level; and Multiverse, U.C.
 Berkeley (UCB)-a leadership group of interdisciplinary scientists and educators invested in Native perspectives.